bradamorg007/javascript_main_project/python_models/src_STM_model/src_pycharm/PLAN.md

 # To Do List

-  1.) implement a capture class that will save the pixels arrays as some sort of zipped file.
+  1.) #COMPLETED:# implement a capture class that will save the pixels arrays as some sort of zipped file.
       storing all the arrays in one go may be too big for a pickle file to store. so it needs a batch size or try saving one at a time

       add data augmenetation features so that the blocks dont look completely the same so set some randomly to jitter the width and